JasonEtco/actions-toolkit/README.md

 ### tools.log

-actions-toolkit comes with a handy instance of [Signale](https://github.com/klaussinani/signale), a really great logging utility.
+This library comes with an instance of [Signale](https://github.com/klaussinani/signale), a great **logging utility**.
 Check out their docs for [the full list of methods](https://github.com/klaussinani/signale#usage).
 You can use those methods in your action:

 ```js
 tools.log.info('Gonna try this...')